 - risk taking

-The right brain is thought of primarily as being the random, intuitive side of the brain that tends to look at the whole first.
-It is holistic, subjective, and synthesising.
+The right side is thought of primarily as being the random, intuitive side that tends to look at the whole first.
+It is also holistic, subjective, and synthesising.

 The left side of the brain can be perceived as the “logical” side.
 Its functions include: